ninedotnine/bugfree-computing-machine/README.md

 bugfree-computing-machine
 =========================

+> Great repository names are short and memorable.
+Need inspiration?
+How about bugfree-computing-machine.

 bugfree computing machine is a suite for the eXtended Stack Machine.

 The eXtended Stack Machine is a simplified CPU architecture created by Timothy